cod1ng-earth/ledger-academy/README.md

 > 'Bom Dia'
 ```

-We added some convenience scripts in `contracts/scripts` that show ADI meta data (e.g. its current totalSupply) or mint fresh tokens.
+We added some convenience scripts in `contracts/scripts` that displays ADI meta data (e.g. its current totalSupply) or mint fresh tokens.
 They can be used for automation and for faster local setup.
 Call them by

-`npx truffle exec scripts/metaADI.js`
+`npx truffle exec scripts/metaADI.js` or
+`npx truffle exec --network goerli scripts/balance.js ` to see the balances of all your accounts.

 ## using contracts from your React app

-after the contracts have been compiled, check that the compiled json definition is linked into the src folder:
+after the contracts have been compiled, check that the compiled json definition is linked into the src folder (the links are in git so they should):

 ```
-src/contracts/ADIToken.json -> contracts/build/contracts/ADIToken.json
+src/contracts/ADIToken.json -> contracts/build/truffle/ADIToken.json
 ```

-now you can read its ABI from Javascript
+now you can access their ABIs from Javascript

 ## live instances: